bfeitknecht/vault/wiki/row and column vectors.md

 \end{bmatrix}
 $$

-Then its row and column vectors are given by:
+Then its row and column vectors are given by,
 $$
 A =
 \begin{bmatrix}